Modified scattering for the cubic Schr\"odinger equation small data solution on product space: Introduction

-The purpose of this work is to show that we can apply the newly developed tools of wave packet testing \cite{IT,IT3,IT4} and normal form correction \cite{IT2} to establish the same asymptotic behavior as in the work of Hani, Pausader, Tzvetkov and Visciglia \cite{HPTV} in a simpler manner and with lower regularity compared to the existing result.
-The result applies also to the focusing case.
+The purpose of this work is to show that we can apply the newly developed tools of wave packet testing \cite{IT,IT3,IT4} and normal form correction \cite{shatah} to establish the same asymptotic behavior as in the work of Hani, Pausader, Tzvetkov and Visciglia \cite{HPTV} yet in a simpler manner and with lower regularity compared to the result they produced.
+This work also gives a more comprehensive relation between the resonant dynamic and the energy norm.
+The results discussed in this paper can be directly extended to the case of the cubic focusing NLS ($-\left|u\right|^{2}u$ on the left hand side of (\ref{eq main})).
+Nevertheless, this approach could be used in similar situations when investigating long time behavior.

-The geometry of the spatial domain plays an important role in the asymptotic behavior of the solutions.
-There are many papers investigating the influence of the geometry on the global behavior of solutions to the nonlinear Schr\"{o}dinger equation,
+The problem of asymptotic behavior of small solutions of nonlinear evolution equations has been an important topic in the study of NLS.
+The task of identifying nonlinear global dynamics is extremely challenging.
+If a solution $u$ behaves like a linear one for a large time, we say the equation has long range scattering.
+If the solution $u$ behaves like a linear solution with a phase correction term, we say the equation has modified scattering.
+The interesting feature of the asymptotic dynamics of (\ref{eq main}) is that it is not simply a phase correction term when $d\geq2$, but rather a quasi-periodic frequency dynamic described by (\ref{eq:eqtorus}) and (\ref{eq:mainerr}).